Masala Herb

 In Sweden, lingonberry jam is served with wild game and well, with meatballs.

-In Austria, Bavaria (South Germany) and South Tyrol (North Italy), preserved lingonberries are served with Wiener Schnitzel, pork roast, baked savory doughnuts, Sauerkraut and Wild Game Goulash.
+In various alpine regions in Austria, Bavaria (South Germany) and South Tyrol (Northern Italy), preserved lingonberries are served with Wiener Schnitzel, pork roast, baked savory doughnuts, Sauerkraut and Wild Game Goulash.

 It’s also used as a sweet cake and doughnut filling.
 Yet people mainly use it as a breakfast bread spread with butter.